BlueBrain/sonata-extension/source/blueconfig.rst

          For RelativeShotNoise Stimulus, the std dev of the current to inject as a percent of a cell's threshold current

+    .. blueconfig_value:: Lambda
+        :type: float
+        :required: False
+        :unit:
+        :description:
+         Deprecated: For NPoisson Stimulus to configure the random distribution

+    .. blueconfig_value:: Weight
+        :type: float
+        :required: False
+        :unit:
+        :description:
+         Deprecated: For NPoisson Stimulus.
+The strength of the created synapse

+    .. blueconfig_value:: NumOfSynapses
+        :type: int (non-negative)
+        :required: False
+        :unit:
+        :description:
+         Deprecated: For NPoisson Stimulus.
+The number of synapses to create.
+Not for SONATA config.

+    .. blueconfig_value:: SynapseConfigure
+        :type: string
+        :required: False
+        :unit:
+        :description:
+         Deprecated: For NPoisson Stimuli, allows the user to specify a Synapse object type which is available to the simulator.
+The default is ExpSyn.
+Possible values are : ProbAMPANMDA_EMS, ProbGABAAB_EMS, and ExpSyn.

 .. blueconfig_section:: StimulusInject
     :description:
      Pairs a Stimulus with a Target so that the stimulus is applied to the